clancyk/100daysofcode/Daily Log.md

     - One line example: df[df['W']>0]['Y','X'] VERSUS all these lines: boolser = df['W']>0 then, result = df[boolser], then mycols = ['Y','X'], then result [mycols]
     - Doing multiple conditional selections means using & and | (for AND and OR), For example df[(cond#1) & (cond#2)], example cond=df['W']>0
     - To select rows and columns from conditional dataframe, need to do like this: df[df['W']>0].loc['A','X']
+  - When have missing data in a row/column
+    - use the function df.dropna(Column/RowCondition) to get rid of any rows/columns you don't want.
+Can create a threshold for how many missing data spots are accepted.
+    - use df.fillna() to add something else into the spot of missing data
+  - Can group rows/columns together in dataframe to perform action on them using df.groupby(Column/RowLabel)
+  - Combining dataframes:
+    - pd.concat(List of DataFrames) - glues the dataframes together, default is joining rows.
+If the dimensions of dataframes don't match, the empty spots will be filled with NaN.
+There is more info on doing 'inner' vs 'outer' etc. here: https://pandas.pydata.org/pandas-docs/stable/merging.html
+    - pd.merge(DataFrameNames) - this seems to merge them based on column.
+Has more to do with merging with many different columns based on a key that is a column.
+    - pd.join(DataFrameNames) - this is for joining based on indices
+   - Other functions/commands:
+    - df.apply(SomeFunction) - can apply a unique or any function to the whole dataframe or subset
+    - df.columns - gives the list of column names
+    - df.index - start, stop and spacing of index given OR list of row names (if index is strings)
+    - df.sort_values - can sort by columns or row/index
+    - df.pivot_tables - reorganizing info into multi-level indexing etc.